Occlusion: What's Behind a Bite?

 If left untreated, malocclusion could lead to:

-If you and your dentist determine that your occlusion is contributing to and/or causing dental problems—whether pain, chipped or broken teeth, failing restorations or other consequences of a bad bite—a treatment plan may be developed to adjust your occlusion.
+If you and your dentist determine that your occlusion is contributing to and/or causing dental problems – whether pain, chipped or broken teeth, failing restorations or other consequences of a bad bite – a treatment plan may be developed to adjust your occlusion.
 In order to do this, your dentist will require a full series of intraoral radiographs (X-rays), photographs and impressions of your teeth so that models can be made of how they come together.
+Your dentist may also want a CT of your tempromandibular joint (TMJ).

-When you visit the dentist for a single filling or crown, chances are that he or she won’t need to change or adjust your occlusion, as long as you haven’t had any symptoms of malocclusion up to that point.
-Rather, your dentist will likely just conform to or manage your current occlusion, keeping it the same as when you first came in.
+When you visit the dentist for a single filling or crown, chances are that he or she won’t need to change or adjust your overall occlusion, as long as you haven’t had any symptoms of malocclusion up to that point.
+Rather, your dentist will likely just conform to or manage your current occlusion, keeping it relatively the same as it was before the restoration was fitted.

 However, if your dentist identifies problems such as wear, tooth mobility, muscle pain or other signs of malocclusion, then your bite may need to be adjusted.